USATODAY/poisoned-city-deadly-border/readme.md

 ### Fines

-The Baja California Environmental Protection Department (Secretaría de Protección al Ambiente de Baja California, or SPA) released documents detailing inspections and fines during 2016 and 2017 in response to a request by The Desert Sun.
+The Baja California Environmental Protection Department (Secretaría de Protección al Ambiente de Baja California, or SPA) [released documents detailing inspections and fines](https://www.documentcloud.org/public/search/projectid:41753-Desert-Sun-Mexicali-inspections-and-fines-records) during 2016 and 2017 in response to a request by The Desert Sun.

-The documents were reviewed for information including whether a fine was issued or not, the type of business and the type of violation or irregularities described by regulators.
+The documents were reviewed for information including whether a fine was issued or not, the type of business and the type of violation or irregularities described by regulators and aggregated into a [worksheet](https://github.com/USATODAY/poisoned-city-deadly-border/blob/master/Mexicali%20Inspections%20and%20Fines.csv).

 The 2016 and 2017 fines were listed in units including multiples of the current minimum (daily) wage or the UMA (unit of measurement), which financial indices are tied to in Mexico.
 These amounts were converted to pesos, and then converted to dollars using the Internal Revenue Service's average exchange rates for 2016 and 2017, at 19.435 and 19.679 pesos per dollar, respectively.
 The current minimum wage in 2016 was the same as the 2016 UMA at 73.04 pesos.
 In 2017 the current minimum wage was 80.04 pesos and the UMA was 75.49 pesos.

 ### Federal Pollution Emissions Database

-Mexico's Ministry of Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales, or SEMARNAT)[maintains a national database](https://www.gob.mx/semarnat/acciones-y-programas/registro-de-emisiones-y-transferencia-de-contaminantes-retc) of companies' self-reported information on emissions of air pollution, discharges of water pollution, waste that affects soil, and hazardous waste generated.
+Mexico's Ministry of Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales, or SEMARNAT) [maintains a national database](https://www.gob.mx/semarnat/acciones-y-programas/registro-de-emisiones-y-transferencia-de-contaminantes-retc) of companies' self-reported information on emissions of air pollution, discharges of water pollution, waste that affects soil, and hazardous waste generated.
 This database, called the Registro de Emisiones y Transferencia de Contaminantes (Pollutant Release and Transfer Register), includes any of 104 substances that industries emit to the environment through air, water, and soil, or are transferred in wastewater or hazardous waste.
 This information is available in the online database for the subset of companies in Mexico that are regulated by the federal government, and includes data on the company name, industrial sector, year and the substance emitted or transferred.

 ## Air pollution analyses